shivang17d/NodeJs-Notes1/README.md

 # NODEJS NOTES

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It is used for executing JavaScript code outside of a browser.
 Node. js uses callbacks, being an asynchronous platform (non-blocking), it does not wait around like database query, file I/O to complete.

 Install LTS version of NodeJs in PC.